 Peer Review Policy

 Our journal has adopted a double blind reviewing policy, where both the referee and author remain anonymous throughout the process.
-Please remove all identifying features from the paper itself, ensuring that Authors’ identity is not revealed.
+Please remove all identifying features from the paper itself, ensuring that the Authors’ identity is not revealed.

 Open Access Policy